 Life was seasonal, with the availability of different plants and animals varying throughout the year.
-The Frankston foreshore and Kananook Creek area provided an ideal place to fish and hunt as it had seafood and saltwater plants as well as freshwater fish and eels.
+The Frankston foreshore and Kananook Creek area provided an ideal place to fish and hunt, as it had seafood, saltwater plants, and freshwater fish and eels.
 The Kananook Creek also provided drinking water, encouraged animals to the area and nourished other plants and trees.

-The traditional culture of Indigenous people is resilient and is characterised by strong recognition and valuing of the roles of elders and traditional customs, such as reciprocity and a shared vision of community.
+The traditional culture of Indigenous people is resilient.
+It is characterised by strong recognition and valuing of the roles of elders and traditional customs, such as reciprocity and a shared vision of community.

-The strength and resilience of the Indigenous culture provides a sound basis for developing a sustainable community in the long-term.
+The strength and resilience of the Indigenous culture provide a sound basis for developing a long-term sustainable community.

-The 2016 census identified 1274 Indigenous people living in Frankston City, although there may be many more Indigenous people who did not identify themselves as Aboriginal or Torres Straight Islanders in the census.
+The 2016 census identified 1274 Indigenous people living in Frankston City.
+However, there may be many more Indigenous people who did not identify themselves as Aboriginal or Torres Straight Islanders in the census.

-NAIDOC Week is also a time the Indigenous community can celebrate their survival and continuation of their culture and invite the wider community to share in these celebrations. https://www.naidoc.org.au/
+NAIDOC Week is also when the Indigenous community can celebrate their survival and continuation of their culture and invite the wider community to share in these celebrations.